 With such a hard-fought contest, King's success is a testament to the hard work and dedication of our athletes and coaches and the College’s commitment to building our robust sport’s program.
 Our athletes put on an exciting performance, with players showcasing their skills and teamwork on the sand.
 It was wonderful to see them displaying our Foundational Values of perseverance and excellence as they showed impressive resilience and sportsmanship over the weekend.
 Well done to Coach Ari and his team, to our players for these achievements and to our supportive families, as we celebrate this well-deserved success with you.

 The annual South Coast Regional Swimming Championships was held on Tuesday, 7 March, at the Gold Coast Aquatic Centre.
-King's had 23 swimmers competing in their selected events.
-Out of the 23 swimmers who attended, 17 qualified through to the QLD School Swimming Championships later this month.
-Well done to all students and congratulations to our swimmers who have been achieving incredible success at the State Swimming Championships this week with special mention to our students who have now qualified to attend nationals.
+King's had 23 swimmers competing in their selected events and 17 qualify to compete in the QLD School Swimming Championships, which were held in Brisbane this week.
+Well done to our swimmers who have been achieving incredible success at the State Swimming Championships this week with special mention to our students who have now qualified to attend nationals.
 The 13-19 years age group event results will be published in the next edition.

 King’s chess teams, led by Mr Cooke and a supportive team of coaches, kicked off 2023 in the best way possible, winning several tournaments in the first few weeks of the school year.
 King’s Primary and High School chess teams both managed to win the Gold Coast Secondary and Primary Hinterland Championships, with several players achieving perfect scores on the day.